How To Terminate Parental Rights in Utah

 When the Parental Rights Can Be Restated

-- Petition – For any child aged 12 or older, an attorney acting on behalf of the child may apply for the reinstatement of the parental rights if 24 months have passed since the termination of the rights, and there is a likelihood that the child may not be adopted before he or she turns 18.
+- Petition – For any child aged12 or older, a child custody attorney in Utah acting on behalf of the child may apply for the reinstatement of the parental rights - if 24 months have passed since the relinquishment, and there is a likelihood that the child may not be adopted before he or she turns 18.

 - Willingness to take care of the child – Before the petition can be concluded, the parent must show willingness to have his or her rights reinstated.
 Moreover, the parent must have remedied circumstances that had caused the termination of the parental rights in the first place.